 In most low-energy stores the heat demand is so low that the heat recovery system is sufficient to heat the store and there is no need for conventional natural gas or fuel oil.
 These fossil fuel-free stores operate entirely on electricity.
 This power is 100% green and generated in Belgium, for example by solar panels on the roof of the store itself.
 In stores where for now we do still need gas, we work with energy-efficient high efficiency boilers.
 Our ambition is for half of our stores to be fossil fuel free by 2030.

-fossil fuel-free stores towards the end 2020
+fossil fuel-free stores at the end of 2022

 Strong insulation and airtightness

 Since 2012, we have provided every new building (section) with insulation that performs better than required by law. .
 We also ensure optimum airtightness, without unwanted gaps and cracks, to keep hot air in and cold air out in the winter.
 We also limit heat loss with, for example, a fast-closing gate at the covered unloading bay and an air lock at the store entrance.
 We also improve the insulation and airtightness of existing shops.

 - Since 2017, we have installed coolstores with heat recovery in all new stores.
 This system stores the heat produced by refrigeration and uses it to heat the store.
 In stores with a higher heat demand, heat recovery is combined with a heat pump.

 - Existing stores are also equipped with heat recovery.
 If these stores need extra heat in very cold weather, a conventional heating system is used.

 - Our ventilation systems are also equipped with heat recovery.
 In the winter, we recover the heat from the discharged indoor air to heat the supplied outdoor air.

 The refrigeration of fresh and frozen goods is one of the biggest energy consumers in a food store That is why we invested in refrigeration methods that are more efficient than classic cooling stands.